-- iii.
-A separated employee who is less than fifty-five (55) years of age or is under normal retirement age who has requested a service or non-service connected disability retirement shall not be eligible to receive the Retiree Medical Insurance Grant until a determination of disability status is made by the Board of Retirement. - d.
-All eligible retirees, eligible former employees and enrolled dependents who are age sixty-five (65) or older must be enrolled in Medicare Part B in order to be eligible for the Retiree Medical Insurance Grant.
-All eligible retirees, eligible former employees and dependents who are entitled to Medicare Part A coverage without a premium must be enrolled in Medicare Part A to be eligible to receive the Retiree Medical Insurance Grant. - e.
-Deferred Retirement - i.
-An employee who, upon separation from the Authority, is eligible for paid retirement and elects deferred retirement must defer participation in the Retiree Medical Insurance Grant until such time as he/she_they becomes an active retiree.
+e.
+Deferred Retirement

+- i.
+An employee who, upon separation from the Authority, is eligible for paid retirement and elects deferred retirement must defer participation in the Retiree Medical Insurance Grant until such time as they become an active retiree.
 However, in order to be eligible for health care coverage provided by CalPERS, retirement must not be deferred for more than one hundred twenty (120) days after the employee separates from Authority Service. - ii.
-An employee with at least one (1) year of service (2,080 hours), who is not eligible for paid retirement at the time he/she_they separates from Authority service and elects deferred retirement status shall not become eligible for participation in the Retiree Medical Insurance Grant until he/she_they becomes fifty-five (55) years of age. - f.
+An employee with at least one (1) year of service (2,080 hours), who is not eligible for paid retirement at the time they separate from Authority service and elects deferred retirement status shall not become eligible for participation in the Retiree Medical Insurance Grant until they become fiftyfive (55) years of age.

+f.
 For purposes of this Section, a full year of service shall mean those regular hours of Service the employee worked as a regular, limited-term and/or probationary employee.
-Two thousand eighty (2,080) regular hours, shall equal one (1) full year of service. - 3.
-Employee Contribution - a.
-All employees hired before January 1, 2007 shall contribute four percent (4%) of their base salary, through payroll deduction to the Authority to be applied to the Plan. - 4.
-Survivor Benefits - a.
+Two thousand eighty (2,080) regular hours, shall equal one (1) full year of service.

+3. Employee Contribution

+All employees hired before January 1, 2007 shall contribute four percent (4%) of their base salary, through payroll deduction to the Authority to be applied to the Plan.

+4. Survivor Benefits

+- a.
 A surviving dependent who qualifies for a monthly retirement allowance shall be eligible for fifty percent (50%) of the Retiree Medical Insurance Grant authorized for the retiree. - b.
-A surviving eligible retiree or eligible former employee who qualifies for a monthly retirement allowance and who was married to a retiree or eligible former employee who was also eligible for a Retiree Medical Insurance Grant shall receive the survivor benefit described in Section E.5.a of this Section, or his/her_their_own Retiree Medical Insurance Grant, whichever is greater.
+A surviving eligible retiree or eligible former employee who qualifies for a monthly retirement allowance and who was married to a retiree or eligible former employee who was also eligible for a Retiree Medical Insurance Grant shall receive the survivor benefit described in Section E.5.a of this Section, or their own Retiree Medical Insurance Grant, whichever is greater.
 Such retiree shall not be eligible for both Retiree Medical Insurance Grants.

-- 5. Agreement to Reopen Labor Negotiations Re: the Retiree Medical Grant - a.
-The OCFA and the OCFAMA have agreed that either may reopen labor negotiations (during the term of their MOU) on the topic of retiree medical grant if the subject is being discussed with any other bargaining unit at the OCFA. - During the term of this 202218-20234 MOU, the Authority agrees to participate in a Joint Labor Management Committee with the Association to discuss issues regarding the Retiree Medical, classifications (e.g., job descriptions) and any other issue the parties wish to discuss.
-Insurance Grant.
-Either party may provide the other with information about the Grant.
-Neither party is obligated to engage in labor negotiations regarding topics addressed in this MOUthe grant. - E. Defined Contribution Retiree Medical Plan - 1.
-The Authority will provide employees hired on or after January 1, 2007 a "defined contribution" plan. - 2.
+4. Agreement to Reopen Labor Negotiations Re: the Retiree Medical Grant

+The OCFA and the OCFAMA have agreed that either may reopen labor negotiations (during the term of their MOU) on the topic of retiree medical grant if the subject is being discussed with any other bargaining unit at the OCFA.

+During the term of this 2022-2023 MOU, the Authority agrees to participate in a Joint Labor Management Committee with the Association to discuss issues regarding the Retiree Medical, classifications (e.g., job descriptions) and any other issue the parties wish to discuss.
+Neither party is obligated to engage in labor negotiations regarding topics addressed in this MOU.

+F.E.
+Defined Contribution Retiree Medical Plan

+- 1. The Authority will provide employees hired on or after January 1, 2007 a "defined contribution" plan. - 2.
 These employees are required to contribute four percent (4%) of base salary to this plan. - 3.
 Employees hired before January 1, 2007 shall not be eligible to participate in this plan.
-Eligibility for plan participation is based on the employee's most recent date of hire with the Authority. - F. Physical Examination - 1.
-Full-time employees are eligible to receive a voluntary annual physical examination by an Authority designated physician at no cost to the employee. - G. Optional Benefit Plan (OBP) - 1.
-The Optional Benefit Plan is a cash allotment which allows employees the option to take the benefit as taxable cash and/or apply the allotment to the cost of non-taxable benefits as described in the Authority's Section 125 Cafeteria Plan, based on personal preferences. - 1.2.
-Each eligible employee shall be entitled to select benefits from those listed below at a cost to the Authority not to exceed one thousand nine hundred dollars (\$1,900) for each calendar year. - 2.3.
-The purpose of the OBP is to provide options to individual employees to best meet the needs of themselves and dependents while relieving the employee of external influences that might impair his/her-their performance.

-OBP options include the following two (2) benefits categories:

-1. Cash (taxable);

-2. Health/accident;
+Eligibility for plan participation is based on the employee's most recent date of hire with the Authority.

+G.F.
+Physical Examination

+Full-time employees are eligible to receive a voluntary annual physical examination by an Authority designated physician at no cost to the employee.

+H.G.
+Optional Benefit Plan (OBP)